mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/QueryingDataAcrossTables.md

 A foreign key relationship involves a parent table that holds the initial column values, and a child table with column values that reference the parent column values.
 A foreign key constraint is defined on the child table.
 Foreign keys enable establishing one-to-one, one-to-many or many-to-many relationships between rows in those tables.

-With the MySQL REST Service, these relationships can be expanded to include related data from different tables embedded in the same result set with the JSON Relational duality feature available for each MRS database object.
+With the MySQL REST Service, these relationships can be expanded to include related data from different tables embedded in the same result set with the REST data mapping view feature available for each MRS database object.
 The client can then select which columns should be expanded using a specific HTTP query syntax to specify and navigate along the nesting path of columns on other tables that are referenced by a root column in the main (or parent) table.

 A key feature of the MRS SDK is the ability to query these relations between two database objects and include or exclude specific columns from the query response.